rcle/1800_BBY09/README.md

 ## General Info
 This browser based web application to ...
 *Hi my name is Dennis.
-I'm excted about this project because git is fun
+I'm excted about this project because git is fun *Hi my name is Ryan.
+I'm excited about this project because its fun to work in groups *Hi my name is Kyle.
+I'm excited about this project because I get to learn to learn how to create a web app

 ## Technologies
 Technologies used for this project: